inbo/tutorials/content/tutorials/spatial_variograms/index.md

 {{% callout note %}}
 If your semivariance returns a constant, your data was not spatially related.

+Return to step 1.
 {{% /callout %}}

+# Taking it Further

 ## MAD Measurements